-The Norwich Radical Film Festival was established to promote and support filmmakers locally, nationally, and internationally.
+Manifesto Film Festival began life as the Norwich Radical Film Festival, in Norfolk, England, before moving across the channel to the Dutch capital, Amsterdam, in 2018.
+The festival was established to promote and support filmmakers locally, nationally, and internationally.
 If you have a story that needs telling, or are finding it hard to place the film you have already made, we are here for you.

 We are working with local groups to create community cinema, with movie scholars to build a forum for debate on popular culture, and with filmmakers far and wide to craft a home for films that you won’t see anywhere else.